replicatedhq/kots/design/remove-postgres.md

 Digging into what's stored, the details here focus on the new location for the data currently in the database.
 All database tables are defined as [SchemaHero](https://schemahero.io) tables here: https://github.com/replicatedhq/kots/tree/00ca0ddbfdfe0811618db04e4f3998c35a4adf34/kotsadm/migrations/tables.
-Many of these tables are not used, some are critical.
+Many of these tables were used in Ship, but never used in KOTS, while others are critical.

 | Table Name | Status | Plan |
 |------------|--------|------|